NYTEMODEONLY/botsana/README.md

 ### Getting Started

-Create a `#timeclock` channel in your Discord server for time tracking commands.
+Create a `#timeclock` channel in your Discord server and designate it for time tracking:

+**`/set-timeclock-channel #timeclock`** (Admin only)
+- Restricts all time tracking commands to the designated channel
+- Ensures time tracking happens in an organized location
+- Can be changed or removed later with `/remove-timeclock-channel`

+Once set, all time tracking commands will only work in the designated channel.

 ### Clock In/Out Commands